1jgrant/advent-2020/README.md

 # advent-2020

-My solutions to advent of code 2020.
-Written in JavaScript.
+Here are some of my solutions to the [Advent of Code 2020](https://adventofcode.com/) problems written in JavaScript